Chuka man-eater: Second hunt for the man-eater

 In April 1937, Corbett set out to hunt the man-eater along with Ibbotson, the deputy commissioner of Kumaon.
 Six young male buffaloes procured from Tanakpur were tied out at various points near Thak village as bait for the man-eater for three nights before their arrival.
 Over the next four days Corbett and Ibbotson sat up over the baits but were unsuccessful.
 On the fifth day the buffalo tied at the edge of the jungle where the first two-human kills were made was carried off by the tiger.
 Avoiding two machans from where it had been shot at previously, the tiger passed over a rocky field where the horns of the kill had got stuck between two boulders.
-Unable to free it the tiger ate a meal of the hindquarters and left it.
+Unable to free it the tiger ate a meal from the hindquarters and left it.
 Corbett found the man-eater's paw prints in a nearby wallow and concluded that it was a big male tiger.
 He also got word from the villagers that the man-eater had a broken canine tooth.
 On all kills made by the man-eater one of the teeth had failed to penetrate the skin.
 Corbett sat up over a large jamun tree near the kill that night but could not kill the tiger.
 He along with his men covered up the kill the following day to protect it from vultures.
 Ibbotson meanwhile sat up over a bullock killed at Chuka by a tiger but had no success.